-In the fourth and last example, we depart slightly from our finite domain to allow infinite domain variables and loops.
-We choose the well-known Bakery Algorithm to perform the experiments, and we use the well-known abstraction of using an inequality to describe each pair of counters to close the loops.
+In the fourth and last example, we apply our method to handle infinite domain variables and loops.
+We choose the well-known Bakery Algorithm to perform the experiments, and we use the well-known abstraction of using an inequality to describe each pair of counters.
 Again, as far as we are aware of, there has been no symmetry reduction algorithm which can detect and exploit symmetry for this example.
-Table 4 shows the significant improvements due to our symmetry reduction, compared to just symbolic execution with interpolation, denoted as SI.
+Table 4 shows the significant improvements due to our symmetry reduction, compared to just symbolic execution with interpolation (SI).

-6 Conclusion
+7 Conclusion